 Known worldwide for its extremely pure quality, our "Food Grade" Diatomaceous Earth (DE) is an eco-friendly naturally organic material from the purest fresh water source.
 Diatomaceous Earth is the fossilized remains of microscopic shells created by one-celled plants called Diatoms.
 Not all deposits of diatomaceous earth or the diatoms present in those deposits are the same.

-To insects DE is a dust with microscopic razor sharp edges.
-These sharp edges cut through the insect's protective covering drying it out and killing them when they are either dusted with DE or if it applied as a wetable powder spray.
+To insects, DE is a dust with microscopic razor sharp edges.
+These sharp edges cut through the insect's protective covering drying it out and killing them when they are either dusted with DE or if it applied as a wettable powder spray.
 If they ingest the DE it will shred their insides.

-Diatomaceous Earth is High in Silica, Absorbent, Porous, Long Lasting, Environmentally Friendly, pH Neutral, Sterilized, Natural and Reusable, all factors necessary for health plants, while still being cost effective for the grower.
+Diatomaceous Earth is High in Silica, Absorbent, Porous, Long Lasting, Environmentally Friendly, pH Neutral, Sterilized, Natural and Reusable, all factors necessary for healthy plants, while still being cost effective for the grower.

-As a feed additive for livestock, birds, pets, and humans (reported to eliminate parasites, and add 14 trace minerals to the system, reduce odors, remove harmful bacteria from the upper intestinal tract, reduce fly hatch, and stop animals from licking holes and chewing fence posts).
-Also can be used as a soil conditioner.
+As a feed additive for livestock, birds, pets, and humans containing up to 14 trace minerals to the system, reducing odors, reduce fly hatch and stop animals from licking holes and chewing fence posts).
+Also, can be used as a soil conditioner.

 The most common use (68%) of diatomaceous earth is as a filter medium, especially for swimming pools.
-It has a high porosity, because it is composed of microscopically-small, coffin-like, hollow particles.
+It has a high porosity because it is composed of microscopically small, coffin-like, hollow particles.
 It is used in chemistry under the brand name Celatom or Celite as a filtration aid, to filter very fine particles that would otherwise pass through or clog filter paper.
 It is also used to filter water, particularly in the drinking water treatment process and in fish tanks, and other liquids, such as beer and wine.
 It can also filter syrups and sugar.
-Other industries such as paper, paints, ceramics, soap and detergents use it as a fulling material.
+Other industries such as paper, paints, ceramics, soap and detergents use it as a filling material.